 Wat Aham and Wat Visounnarath (Visoun) occupy a spacious corner at the intersection of Phommathat and Visounnarath Road, but the complex is probably best known for Wat That Makmo, literally the “watermelon stupa” because of its distinctive rounded shape.

 Wat Visounnarath was named after King Visounnarath—it was under his reign that the temple was constructed in 1503-4.
-Records suggest that the original was quite spectacular, with some 4,000 trees needed to complete its construction.
-The dozen pillars that supported the interior were each 100 feet tall and the building’s exterior was made entirely of wood.
+Records suggest that the original was ornate and spectacular, and legend has it some 4,000 trees were used to complete its construction.
+The dozen pillars that supported the interior were each 30 metres tall and the building’s exterior was made entirely of wood.
 The golden Pra Bang Buddha statue, Laos’ most important sacred relic, was kept here from 1513 to 1707.